laurafigueiredo/frontend-dev-assignment/exercise-3/README.md

 - Data is retrieved from the API when the search query is longer than 2 characters;
 - Data is retrieved asynchronously;
 - Visibility of results list;
+- Please do NOT use a 3rd party library for highlighting the results;
 - Unit test for above scenario's (including a stub for the network request).